Mindfulness – Week 2 – Pt. 1

 You might have heard people say God doesn’t make mistakes, which I think means the same thing, but I like to look at things independent of a certain belief-system.

-It doesn’t matter if we believe in a God that created us, a Universe that has our back, a life-force that pushes us to expand or think that we are here by pure chance – we came into existence, we are here now and each of us is unique and has unique experiences, that no one else has.
+It doesn’t matter if we believe in a God that created us, a Universe that has our back, a life-force that pushes us to expand or think that we are here by pure chance – we came into existence, we are here now and each of us is unique and has unique experiences, talents and gifts, that no one else has.

 Many of us grew up believing that we were determined by our genes or genetical dispositions, but in reality, our experiences can even change our genes.